Hélio Gracie: Gracie vs. Kimura

-Academia Gracie vs Academia Fada
+Academia Gracie vs Academia Fadda

 Oswaldo Fadda represents a non-Gracie line of Brazilian jiu-jitsu.
 He was trained by Luiz França who was a student of Mitsuyo Maeda around the same time as Carlos and Hélio Gracie.
 Fadda was known for training the poor in Rio de Janeiro, and for the use of leg locks, which the Gracies considered low class.
 He trained a number of students and challenged Gracie's academy in 1953.
 Fadda's academy won the majority of the matches.

 Gracie vs. Santana

 In 1955, Gracie was challenged by Valdemar Santana, a former student of his academy who now trained and fought under the management of Carlos Renato and Haroldo Brito.
 Reasons why Santana left the Gracie team are diffuse; one of them is that he was expelled for taking a professional wrestling bout, something that their fighters had forbidden, while another tells how Santana accidentally flooded Gracie's gym while doing cleaning chores.
 Gracie accepted the challenge of a vale tudo match, even though Santana was 16 years younger and 60 lb heavier.

 They fought in May, both wearing a jiu-jitsu gi.
 The bout lasted almost four hours, possibly three hours and 40 minutes.
 Gracie defended from his guard for most of the fight, hitting elbows to the head and heel kicks to the back, while his opponent threw punches through the guard.
 After a long time of fighting, Gracie got eventually tired, and Santana took over with headbutts and more strikes.
 At the end, Santana lifted Gracie up and slammed him on the mat, and then landed a soccer kick to the head of a kneeling Gracie.
 Gracie was knocked out and his cornermen threw the towel.

 Although luta livre veteran Euclydes Hatem challenged Gracie after the fight, Gracie's bout with Santana was his final match before his retirement.